salrashid123/go-tpm-wrapping/README.md

 $ openssl x509 -in ECcert.bin -inform DER -noout -text

-openssl  x509 -pubkey -noout -in ECcert.bin  -inform DER
+$ openssl  x509 -pubkey -noout -in ECcert.bin  -inform DER
 ```

-Copy the public key (ek to a remote host and save as `encrypting_public_key`
+Copy the public key (ek to a remote host and save as `encrypting_public_key`)

 On a remote machine: